Efosa Ojomo: understanding the cycle of innovation

 Efosa Ojomo is a senior researcher at the Clayton Christensen Institute for Disruptive Innovation.
 He spoke during the afternoon session of NEXT19 on 20th September 2019.

 In 1997 Clayton Christiansen wrote the book on disruptive innovation.
 But can innovation play a role in helping people live ore prosperous lives?
-They decided to find out.
+The Institute team decided to find out.

 The consumption and non-consumption economies

-Let’s think about the economy different, with two sides: consumption and non-consumption.
+Let’s think about the economy differently; think of it as having two sides: consumption and non-consumption.
 The smallest number of people have the most wealth and therefore the best access to good resources.
 Many companies start by targeting this circle.
 You'd then think of ever larger circles, bringing in people with less wealth - and less access.
 These are people who would benefit from access to some resources - but they don’t have it.
 Often, it’s just down to money.

 - Lack of access - it’s just not available.
-The Nigerian President went to Germany for healthcare.
+The Nigerian President went to Germany for healthcare, because the particular treatment wasn’t available in his country.

 - Lack of time - it takes too long for someone to consume the product